Last Updated on August 6, 2022

-The Hintertux Glacier in Austria sits at an elevation of 3250 metres and it’s one of only a few places where you can ski 365 days a year!
+The Hintertux Glacier (Hintertux Gletscher) in Austria sits at an elevation of 3250 metres and it’s one of only a few places where you can ski 365 days a year!
 I visited in July and while it was 26c/78f at the bottom of the mountain, on top of the glacier it was a chilly -1c/31f!
+There are a range of different activities to enjoy including summer skiing and the Hintertux Ice Palace!

 How to get to the Hintertux Glacier